pyg-team/pytorch_geometric/docs/source/notes/introduction.rst

 :class:`torch_geometric.data.Batch` inherits from :class:`torch_geometric.data.Data` and contains an additional attribute: ``batch``.

-``batch`` is a column vector of graph identifiers for all nodes of all graphs in the batch.
+``batch`` is a column vector of graph identifiers for all nodes of all graphs in the batch:

 .. math::